Synthird/textfield-resizes-window/README.md

     - Click "More info"
     - Click "Run anyway"

-This is not a virus so it is safe to install.
+This is safe to install.

 ### Opening the jar file